Business is best in October at the Salvation Army Family Store in New Haven.

 Once registered, the clients, now called beneficiaries, begin the orientation phase during which they are encouraged to rest.
 The discovery phase follows, where they are exposed to what Warren called “the teachin’ and preachin’ of the Gospel.”
 In the subsequent developmental phase, the men discuss Bible teachings, and in the final application phase, Warren said they try to incorporate the teachings into their life.

-In addition to shelter, the rehab program provides three meals a day.
+In addition to shelter, the Houston rehab program also provides sober companions for additional support.
 Both group and individual counseling and education groups meet periodically, and the men attend two weekly chapel services.

 During the entirety of the program, the participants must complete 40 hours a weekof “work therapy.”
 Warren said the therapy is not a job but an integral part of the counseling program intended to teach a good work ethic to participants, though they are not paid.
 Work therapy often involves processing donations from the trucks.